-Structural defects can pose a very serious safety risk your Logan property.
+Structural defects can pose a very serious safety risk for your Logan property.

-Whether you are an owner occupier, landlord or renter, you should know about this important issue.
+Whether you are an owner occupier, landlord or renter, you need to know about this issue.

-In this blog, we will define structural defects, look at their causes, provide examples and tell you how to address them.
+In this blog, we will define structural defects, look at their causes, provide examples and explain how to address them.

 What are structural defects?